-Barry’s Premier League debut may have come earlier, he had been named on the substitutes bench nearly a month previously against West Ham United but didn’t come on.
+Barry’s Premier League debut may have come even earlier as he’d been named on the bench nearly a month prior against West Ham United but didn’t come on.
 In fact, a Barry substitute appearance was a rare occurrence.
 He made 618 starts during his Premier League career, enough for a healthy 94.6% start rate.
-Unsurprisingly, Barry holds the record for the most minutes played by a Premier League player (54,439)
+Unsurprisingly, Barry holds the record for the most minutes played by a Premier League player (54,439).

-Despite playing for the likes of Aston Villa, Manchester City, Everton and West Bromwich Albion over the course of his Premier League career, Barry isn’t amongst the top ten for games won.
-He does however top the charts when it comes to games drawn (193) and games drawn nil-nil (64), whilst sitting second on the list of players to have suffered the most defeats (198) – behind one player who we’ll come to later in this list.
+Despite playing for the likes of Aston Villa, Manchester City, Everton and West Brom over the course of his Premier League career, Barry isn’t in the top 10 for games won.
+He does top the charts when it comes to games drawn (193) and games drawn nil-nil (64), however, and he’s suffered the second-most defeat (198) behind a player who we’ll come to later in this list.

 632 Premier League Appearances

-Ryan Giggs made his league bow for Manchester United the season prior to the Premier League starting so it’s no surprise that the winger ranks highly when it comes to overall appearances in the history of the competition.
-And it is even less surprising that Giggs tops the charts when it comes to most assists (162), some 51 clear of his nearest rival Cesc Fabregas.
+Ryan Giggs made his league bow for Manchester United the season before the Premier League’s inaugural campaign, so it’s no surprise the winger ranks highly when it comes to overall appearances in the history of the competition.
+It’s even less surprising that Giggs has more assists (162) than anyone else, some 51 clear of his nearest rival, Cesc Fábregas.

-Despite scoring 109 goals during his Premier League career, the Welsh Wizard never netted a hat-trick in his 632 appearances even if he did manage to net a brace on 11 occasions.
+Despite scoring 109 goals during his Premier League career, Giggs never netted a hat-trick in his 632 appearances even though he did manage 11 braces.
 He only needed five appearances to net his first goal in the competition but failed to find the back of the net in his last 20 in the Premier League.

 609 Premier League Appearances

-A broken leg in the 1996-1997 season delayed his fledgling career, but he returned in emphatic fashion the following campaign – scoring on the opening day of the season barely a minute after coming on as a substitute against Barnsley.
-It would be the first of 177 goals Lampard scored in the Premier League for West Ham United, Chelsea and Manchester City, with his final goal coming in his final appearance against Southampton on the last day of the 2014-2015 season.
+A broken leg in the 1996-97 season delayed his breakthrough, but he returned in emphatic fashion the following campaign, scoring on the opening day of the season barely a minute after coming on as a substitute against Barnsley.
+It would be the first of 177 goals Lampard scored in the Premier League for West Ham United, Chelsea and Manchester City, including one in his final appearance against Southampton on the last day of 2014-15.
 A strike earlier in the season against former club Chelsea also produced possibly the greatest ‘muted’ goal celebration in Premier League history.

 572 Premier League Appearances

-The first goalkeeper on this list, but by no means the last, it will go some way to reducing his pain of not being the stop stopper with the most clean sheets in Premier League history (link to other article) with only Petr Cech (202) ahead of David James’ effort (169).
+Being the highest-ranked goalkeeper on this list might go some way to reducing the disappointment of not being the keeper with the most clean sheets in Premier League history; only Petr Cech (202) is ahead of David James (169).

-James’ first Premier League appearance, and also his debut for Liverpool, came on the opening weekend of the inaugural season following his transfer from Watford, starting against Nottingham Forest in the first ever Super Sunday match shown on Sky Sports.
+James’ first Premier League appearance, his debut for Liverpool, came on the opening weekend of the inaugural season following his transfer from Watford, starting against Nottingham Forest in the first ever Super Sunday match shown on Sky Sports.
 Unfortunately, this also makes him the first goalkeeper to concede a goal in a live televised Premier League match, with Teddy Sheringham putting the only goal of the game past him.
-This would be the first of 665 goals he would concede in the Premier League for the Reds, Aston Villa, West Ham United, Manchester City and Portsmouth which, sadly, is also the record for the competition.
+This was the first of 665 goals he would concede in the Premier League for the Reds, Aston Villa, West Ham United, Manchester City and Portsmouth which is also a record for the competition.

-For a while, James would hold the record for the most appearances in the Premier League before being overtaken by the four players above.
-He also holds the unique feat of having appeared in the competition as both a goalkeeper and outfield player, having been thrown up front for Stuart Pearce as Manchester City chased down potential European qualification on the final day of the 2004-2005 season.
-They would fall short following a 1-1 draw with Middlesbrough with James unable to make an impact, even though he did concede two fouls in a Premier League game for the only time in his career.
+For a while, James held the record for the most appearances in the Premier League before being overtaken by the four players above.
+He also achieved the unusual feat of appearing in the competition as both a goalkeeper and an outfield player, having been thrown up front by Stuart Pearce as Manchester City chased down potential European qualification on the final day of the 2004-05 season.
+They fell short following a 1-1 draw with Middlesbrough with James unable to make an impact, even though he did concede two fouls in a Premier League game for the only time in his career.

 535 Premier League Appearances

-James beat the record previously held by the late Gary Speed, for whom goals were plenty during his career but they probably came no sweeter than on November 20 1996.
-A boyhood Everton fan, his dream of playing for the club was realised when he moved to Goodison Park at the start of that season, before scoring the equaliser in the Merseyside Derby in front of the Kop.
-The only hat-trick of his Premier League career also came whilst wearing his beloved blue in a 7-1 mauling of Southampton.
+James beat the record previously held by the late Gary Speed, for whom goals were plenty during his career but they probably came no sweeter than on 20 November 1996.
+A boyhood Everton fan, his dream of playing for the club was realised when he moved to Goodison Park at the start of that season, before scoring the equaliser in the Merseyside derby in front of the Kop.
+The only hat-trick of his Premier League career also came while wearing his beloved blue in a 7-1 mauling of Southampton.

-But to talk about strikes misses so much of what makes Speed a player still remembered fondly by many fans and former team-mates of Leeds United, Everton, Newcastle United and Bolton Wanderers star.
+But to talk about goals misses so much of what makes Speed a player still remembered fondly by many fans and former teammates from Leeds United, Everton, Newcastle United and Bolton Wanderers.
 A life gone far too soon following his death at the age of 42.

 516 Premier League Appearances

 But where the former Leicester City, Liverpool, Birmingham City, Wigan Athletic and Aston Villa star proved his worth was by being one of the most unselfish players on the field.
-Making decoy runs, holding up the ball for others and providing his own fair share of assists (53) won a place in the hearts of fans and team-mates alike.
+Making decoy runs, holding up the ball for others and providing a fair share of assists (53) ensured he won a place in the hearts of fans and teammates alike.

-None more so than Michael Owen who saw his golden years, culminating in the 2001 Ballon D’Or, heavily supported by his Liverpool (and England) team-mate Heskey with the pair scoring 30 Premier League goals between them during the 2000-2001 season, as well as combining as part of England’s famous 5-1 triumph over Germany where, yes, even Heskey scored.
+None more so than Michael Owen, who saw his golden years – culminating in the 2001 Ballon d’Or – heavily supported by his Liverpool (and England) teammate Heskey, with the pair scoring 30 Premier League goals between them during the 2000-2001 season, as well as combining as part of England’s famous 5-1 triumph over Germany when, yes, even Heskey scored.

 514 Premier League Appearances

-All bar ten of his appearances came for Middlesbrough and Fulham as he became the first, and so far only, non English/British player to make over 500 appearances in the Premier League.
+All bar ten of his appearances came for Middlesbrough and Fulham as he became the first – and so far, only – non-British player to make over 500 appearances in the Premier League.
 He was part of two title-winning squads in back-to-back seasons (Chelsea and Leicester City), but he didn’t play enough games to qualify automatically for a medal.

 508 Premier League Appearances

-Liverpool’s all-time leading appearance maker in the Premier League, Jamie Carragher made his debut for the club when Roy Evans was in charge at Anfield before being part of their success under Gerard Houllier and Rafa Benitez where, although the Premier League title would elude him, his mantlepiece is loaded with a UEFA Champions League winners medal, as well as three FA Cup triumphs.
+Liverpool’s all-time leading appearance maker in the Premier League, Jamie Carragher made his debut for the club when Roy Evans was in charge at Anfield, before being part of their success under Gerard Houllier and Rafa Benítez.
+Although the Premier League title eluded him, Carragher’s mantlepiece is loaded with a UEFA Champions League winner’s medal, as well as three FA Cup triumphs.

 505 Premier League Appearances